xLoadingx/custom-avatars-code/README.md

     - Body Material: Sadly, Rock Cam only currently supports one material for the player.
 The material you select here will be the one that shows in Rock Cam. **MAKE SURE** the shader is uses has a "IsLocal" bool that toggles the head on and off.
 You can either use the sample shaders provided in the 'CustomAvatarsSDK' folder, or make your own (Shader Graph or HLSL works fine).

     - BlendShapes (if your avatar has them);
-        - Blink Type: A simple option, which depends if your eyes have seperate blendshapes for blinking, or the same one.
+        - Blink Type: A simple option, which depends if your eyes have separate blendshapes for blinking, or the same one.
 You can select them accordingly.
             - Single: Select your single blendshape for blinking
             - Left & Right: Select your blinking blendshapes for the corresponding eye.